-The joint replacement service is headed by Dr. Robert Martin and Dr. David Miller.
+The joint replacement service is headed by Dr. Robert Martin.
 Dr. Martin is a fellow of the American Association of Hip and Knee Surgeons and heads the joint replacement service for Carolina Regional Orthopaedics at UNC Nash Hospital Joint Replacement Center in Rocky Mount.
 Dr Martin performs Hip, Knee and Shoulder replacement along with revision of knee replacement.

 Joint Replacement is a procedure of orthopaedic surgery in which an arthritic or dysfunctional joint is replaced with an orthopaedic prosthesis.
 This is considered as a treatment when severe joint pain or dysfunction is not alleviated by less-invasive therapies.
 It is a form of arthroplasty and is often indicated for various joint diseases.
 Joint Replacement surgery is becoming more common with knees and hips considered the body parts most often replaced.
 Individuals who are candidates for joint replacement surgery often have severe joint pain, muscle weakness, limited motion, and swelling, as the most common factors.
 Depending on the joint that is affected and the amount of damage, patients may have trouble with ordinary activities and mobility.